profoundry-us/loco_motion/README.md

 > [!WARNING]
 > Note that this will not output anything if it fails to find the right
-> directory, so your CSS may stop working if you update the gem and forget to
+> directory, so your CSS may not compile properly if this command fails or finds
-> update this setting.
+> the wrong gem or an older gem.

 Next, if you're using any of the components that require JavaScript (like the Countdown component), you'll need to add the library as a dependency and include